How It Works

 Overview

-The setup process involves three main steps:- CloudFormation Infrastructure — Deploy our template to create VPC, security groups, IAM roles, and launch templates
+The setup process is simple:- Deploy CloudFormation — Creates VPC, security groups, IAM roles, and launch templates

 Prerequisites